Scriptor/pharen/readme.markdown

 Language Tutorial/Overview
 =================
 ### Usage
-	$ php pharen.php your_pharen_file.phn <your_pharen_file.php>
+	$ php pharen.php pharen_file1.phn pharen_file2.phn ... pharen_fileN.phn

+Each file will be compiled in the order given.
+Order is important when your code uses micros, which are stored in the compiler's memory.

 By convention Pharen files have the .phn extension.
-If you don't specify an output file, the compiler extracts it from the input file.
-Not specifying an input file will result in example.phn to be used.
+The names of the output files are extracted from the names of the input files.

 ### Basics
 Everything is surrounded by parentheses.
 No semicolons are needed to end lines.